elenasacristan/CookBook/Readme.md

 - **Edit button:** This button will only be visible if the recipe belongs to the user and will allow the user to edit the recipe by redirecting the user to the "edit recipe" page.

 - **Vote button:** This button will only be visible if the recipe doesn't belong to the user and by clicking on it the number of votes displayed at the right top of the screen will be incremented by one.
-A user can only vote for the same recipe once and if he tries more than once an error message will be displayed.
+A user can only vote for the same recipe once and if he tries to vote more than once an error message will be displayed.

 - **Modal:** When the user clicks on "delete button" the confirmation message will be displayed on a modal window and the recipe will only be removed if "YES" is selected.
 This modal has been taken from [Materialize](<[https://materializecss.com/](https://materializecss.com/)>).